RedHatOfficial/RedHatOfficial.github.io/README.md

 # Red Hat on GitHub

-We’ve put together a comprehensive list of the projects in which Red Hat employees are actively involved.
+We’ve put together a comprehensive list of the projects hosted on GitHub in which Red Hat employees are actively involved.
 Given the large scope of our open source work, we recognize that we might have missed some projects or gotten a listing wrong.
 As time passes, more projects will need to be added to the list.
 These circumstances, and others we can’t currently foresee, may mean you’ll want to make changes to this list.
 So, how do you do that?

 ## Built with